Dynamic programming on bipartite tree decompositions: Introduction

 It is worth mentioning that Condition \lipItem{2} of \autoref{taz} is slightly stronger than what is stated in \cite{Tazari12fast}, but it follows from the proof of \cite[Theorem 4.1]{DemaineHK10deco}.

-The tree decomposition described in~\autoref{taz} seems hence adapted to study problems related to odd-minors.
-As a first step toward building a theory for solving such problems, we study in this paper a new type of tree decomposition, which we call \emph{bipartite tree decomposition}, corresponding to the tree decompositions of \autoref{taz}, but where all bags are only of Type~1.
+If we can solve a problem on graphs admitting a tree decomposition as the one described in~\autoref{taz}, we should thus be able to solve this problem on odd-minor-closed graph classes.
+Minor-closed graph classes are already quite well-understood.
+Therefore, as a first step toward building a theory for solving problems on odd-minor-closed graph classes, we study in this paper a new type of tree decomposition, which we call \emph{bipartite tree decomposition}, corresponding to the tree decompositions of \autoref{taz}, but where all bags are only of Type~1 (see \autoref{fig_bipartite_decomposition}).
 We also stress that this decomposition has also been implicitly used in \cite{KawarabayashiR10an(a} and is also introduced, under the same name, in \cite{Campbell23odd-}.
 The width of such tree decompositions is defined as the maximum number of apex vertices in a bag of the decomposition.
-Naturally, the \emph{bipartite treewidth} of a graph $G$, denoted by $\btw(G)$, is the minimum width over all bipartite tree decompositions of $G$; a formal definition is given in \autoref{def}.
+Naturally, the \emph{bipartite treewidth} of a graph $G$, denoted by $\btw(G)$, is the minimum width over all bipartite tree decompositions of $G$; a formal definition is given in \autoref{sec_tw}.
 It follows easily from the definition that $\btw(G)=0$ if and only if $G$ is bipartite (indeed, to prove the sufficiency, just take a single bag containing the whole bipartite graph, with no apex vertices).
 More generally, for every graph $G$ it holds that $\btw(G) \leq \oct(G)$, where $\oct$ denotes the size of a minimum \textsl{odd cycle transversal}, that is, a vertex set intersecting every odd cycle.
 On the other hand, since a bipartite tree decomposition is a tree decomposition whose width is not larger than the maximum size of a bag (in each bag, just declare all vertices as apices), for every graph $G$ it holds that $\btw(G) \leq \tw(G) + 1 $, where $\tw$ denotes treewidth.
 Thus, bipartite treewidth can be seen as a common generalization of treewidth and the odd cycle transversal number.
 Hence, an \FPT-algorithm parameterized by $\btw$ should generalize {\sl both} \FPT-algorithms parameterized by $\tw$ and by $\oct$.
 Since our goal is to develop a theory for solving problems related to odd-minors, the first prerequisite is that bipartite treewidth is closed under odd-minors.
 Fortunately, this is indeed the case (cf. \autoref{lem:closed-under-om}).
 Interestingly, this would {\sl not} be true anymore if, in Condition \lipItem{2} of \autoref{taz}, the considered intersections were required to be upper-bounded by some integer larger than one (cf. \autoref{lem:not-closed-under-om}).